 Impound accounts, sometimes referred to as Escrow accounts in other parts of the country, are funds set aside to take care of property taxes and insurance when due.
 Some loans require impound accounts while others leave them as an option.
 Let’s take a further look at these accounts and what they accomplish.

 Mortgage lenders need to make sure property taxes are paid.
 That’s pretty simple.
 Property taxes are in a category referred to as a “superior lien” which means they take priority over other types of liens.
 Lien position takes into consideration which party is paid first in the case of a property foreclosure.
 The most common lien assignment is due to the date the lien was filed.
-A first lien would be paid first, then a second and so on.
+A first lien would be paid first, then the second and so on.

 Unpaid property taxes can lead to a taxing authority to begin foreclosure action to force the sale of the property and pay off the unpaid taxes.
 That’s why lenders want to be assured property taxes are paid because property taxes are considered a superior lien to a mortgage or home equity loan.
-In the case of a foreclosure, the taxes are paid first then the remaining amounts go toward paying off the existing mortgage.
+In the case of a foreclosure, the taxes are paid first, then the remaining amount goes toward paying off the existing mortgage.
 Lenders also want to make sure the home (collateral) is covered in the instance of a hazard such as a fire or storm.
 Lenders want some protection against such events.

 To provide an additional degree of protection, impound accounts are set up.
 With an impound account, as each mortgage payment is made, so too is a monthly installment for property taxes and insurance.
 These monthly amounts don’t get sent to the taxing authorities each month or the insurance agent but accrue in an impound account.
 There are property tax impound accounts and insurance impound accounts.